21st-dev/phion/templates/vite-react/README.md

 - Group related components in folders
 - Keep files focused and cohesive

-## 🔗 Shipvibes Platform
+## 🔗 Vybcel Platform

-This project automatically syncs with your Shipvibes dashboard:
+This project automatically syncs with your Vybcel dashboard:

 - **Live Preview**: See your changes at your project's live URL
 - **Version History**: Track all changes and deployments